 - 3.14.1 The potable water system must be installed and maintained in such a manner that there is no cross connection between it and any other system. - 3.14.2 Every room with laundry facilities must have a drain in the floor of the room.
-The floor must be sloped to provide proper drainage. - 3.14.3 Each washing machine, dishwasher or sink used for washing laundry, tableware-or utensils, and all ice machines, must drain through an approved air gap to a floor sink. - 3.14.4 A device used to prevent backflow or back siphonage that is installed on a potable water system must comply with the standards for the construction, installation, maintenance, inspection, and testing of the Uniform Plumbing Code (UPC) for that specific application and type of device., including the Southern Nevada 1997 Plumbing Code Amendments, unless a more stringent code is adopted by the agency of jurisdiction. - 3.14.5 Each hose bibb must be equipped with a suitable backflow prevention device, such as an Atmospheric Vacuum Breaker (AVB), and installed and maintained in accordance with manufacturer guidelines.
+The floor must be sloped to provide proper drainage. - 3.14.3 Each washing machine, dishwasher or sink used for washing laundry, tableware or utensils, and all ice machines, must drain through an approved air gap to a floor sink. - 3.14.4 A device used to prevent backflow or back siphonage that is installed on a potable water system must comply with the standards for the construction, installation, maintenance, inspection, and testing of the Plumbing Code (PC) for that specific application and type of device, including the Southern Nevada 1997 Plumbing Code Amendments, unless a more stringent code is adopted by the agency of jurisdiction.

-3.14.65 The written results of annual backflow prevention device testing must be made available at the public accommodation facility for Health Authority review.
+3.14.5 The written results of annual backflow prevention device testing must be made available at the public accommodation facility for Health Authority review.